Lexington, Kentucky is a Smart City for Jobs and Education

 Lexington Needs Medical Professionals

-The largest numbers of advertised positions available during late summer 2016:
+The largest numbers of advertised positions available during 2016 - through 2017:

 - Truck Drivers - Individuals, Teams, and Owner Operators